-Kannaland municipal area has been one of the two municipalities which registered the lowest unemployment rate in the Garden Route District.
+Kannaland municipal area has been one of the two municipalities which registered the lowest unemployment rate in the Garden Route District between 2008 and 2018, the Municipality experienced a slight increas in unemployment over the reference period.
+In the Kannaland municipal area, the unemployment rate increased from 7.1per cent in 2008 to 8.9 per cent in 2018.